IIFabixn/simple-asset-placer/README.md

 - **X Key** (default): Rotate around X-axis (pitch)
 - **Z Key** (default): Rotate around Z-axis (roll)
 - **T Key** (default): Reset all rotations to 0°
-- **Ctrl + Mouse Wheel**: Rotate around the last used axis (shown in brackets in the rotation display)

-> **Tip**: Press R, X, or Z to set which axis Ctrl+Mouse Wheel will rotate around.
-The active axis is shown in brackets in the rotation overlay.
+> **Tip**: Press R, X, or Z repeatedly to rotate in 15° increments around each axis.
+The current rotation values are shown in the overlay display.
-> **Note**: Ctrl is required with mouse wheel to avoid interfering with Godot's camera zoom.

 ### Scale Controls